After Florida, more states press U.S. for offshore drilling exemptions

 “Offshore drilling decisions in the United States are, by law, supposed to be guided by science, public input, and a careful balancing of environmental and energy needs,” he said.

 Governor Roy Cooper of North Carolina, also a Democrat, Tweeted on Tuesday morning “Not Off Our Coast,” with a link to Zinke’s Tuesday night decision on Florida.
-A source with knowledge of the matter said Cooper was also trying to arrange an immediate meeting with Zinke.
+A source with knowledge of the matter said Cooper was also trying to arrange a meeting with Zinke.

-South Carolina’s Republican Governor Henry McMaster on Wednesday morning issued a statement also asking for a meeting with Zinke to protect ”the majesty and the economic value and vitality of our wonderful coastline.”
-(Writing by Richard Valdmanis; Editing by David Gregorio)
+South Carolina’s Republican Governor Henry McMaster on Wednesday issued a statement asking for a meeting with Zinke to protect his state’s coastline.